With their Bundesliga safety at risk, struggling Wolfsburg will welcome a resurgent Augsburg side to Volkswagen Arena on Saturday.

 While that return may be mixed, it represents a drastic improvement given that Die Wolfe failed to win any of their matches on their own turf under Paul Simonis, who managed to avoid defeat just twice at home across all competitions in 2025-26.

-Baum's temporary tenure kicked off with a 2-0 victory over Bayer Leverkusen five days after his appointment, and though he would have to wait until late January for his next triumph, the boss oversaw just two defeats from his first six games in the dugout.
+The 46-year-old kicked off his temporary tenure with a 2-0 victory over Bayer Leverkusen five days after his appointment, and though he had to wait until late January for his next triumph, the boss oversaw just two defeats from his first six games in the dugout.

 Most recently, Augsburg bounced back from a 2-0 downing at the hands of Mainz 05 by beating Heidenheim 1-0 last Sunday, a result that saw the club leapfrog FC Koln to climb up to 11th in the table, where they are now six points above the drop zone.

-However, while the visitors have only tasted defeat in one of their last six outings, fans making the trip will be cautious considering the fact that their team have lost all but one of their away matches under Baum so far.
+However, while the visitors have only tasted defeat in one of their last six outings, fans making the trip will be cautious considering the fact that their team have lost all but one of their away matches under Baum so far, a trend that has persisted from Wagner's time at the club.

 Wolfsburg Bundesliga form: